Milton Keynes City Council: Powers and functions

 The local council derives its powers and functions from the Local Government Act 1972 and subsequent legislation.
 For the purposes of local government, Milton Keynes is within a non-metropolitan area of England.
 In its capacity as a district council it is a billing authority collecting Council Tax and business rates, it processes local planning applications, it is responsible for housing, waste collection and environmental health.
 In its capacity as a county council it is a local education authority and is responsible for social services, libraries and waste disposal.
 The council also appoints members to Buckinghamshire Fire and Rescue Authority and the Thames Valley Police and Crime Panel, both of which serve the borough.

 Political control

+The council has been under no overall control since the 2026 election.
+Following that election, a Liberal Democrat and Labour alliance formed to run the council, led by Liberal Democrat councillor Jane Carr.

 The first election to the district council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: